 From construction to oil and gas, workers are being encouraged to voice their concerns without fear of retaliation.
 Psychological safety has been a focus in several industries.
 Now it’s gaining traction in the physical economy too.
-Whether workers are worried about jobsite hazards, insufficient training, or something else, employers want to know about it — before it jeopardizes safety or production.
+Whether workers are worried about jobsite hazards or something else, employers want to know about it — before it jeopardizes safety or production.

 Studies have shown that improving psychological safety can lead to a 12% increase in productivity.
 According to Google’s research on what constitutes a successful team, it’s the most crucial factor in determining a team’s success.
 In this article, we explain why psychological safety should be a top priority for your organization and how it can improve worksite and road safety.

 Employees in psychologically safe environments speak up, admit mistakes, and have confidence — all because they’ve been given the freedom to voice concerns without retaliation.
 Along the way, they become less focused on themselves and more focused on the good of the team.